Mikael Stahre

-Mikael Lennart Tage "Micke" Stahre (/sv/; born 5 July 1975) is a Swedish professional football manager who is the current manager of Norwegian First Division club Stabæk.
+Mikael Lennart Tage "Micke" Stahre (/sv/; born 5 July 1975) is a Swedish professional football manager.

 Managerial career

 Stahre is a national men's junior championship winning coach after leading the AIK youth side to the title in 2004.
 He has also trained youth teams at Hammarby IF and Gröndals IK.

 From 2007 to 2008, he had served as manager of Väsby United.
 Stahre was appointed as AIK's manager on 10 November 2008, following the end of the 2008 campaign, replacing Rikard Norling.

 On 26 April 2010, Panionios signed Stahre as their new manager.
 On 28 October 2010, Panionios announced the end of cooperation with Stahre.

 On 24 November 2017, he was named head coach of Major League Soccer's San Jose Earthquakes.
 On 17 September 2018, the club announced it had parted ways with Stahre.

 On 13 January 2020, Stahre was announced as the new head coach at Sarpsborg 08.